-With public holidays like Australia Day, the opportunity to turn it into a four-day weekend might be tempting for those who like to chuck the occasional “sickie”.
+With Australia Day around the corner, the opportunity to turn it into a four-day weekend might be tempting for those who like to chuck the occasional “sickie”.

 However, absenteeism is no laughing matter when you can't afford to be short-staffed.

 The Australian Chamber of Commerce estimated that sickies could cost employers up to $62 million nationwide last year.
 It can lead to increased stress on other employees, unhappy customers and lost business opportunities.
 In short, too many instances of staff chucking a sickie can result in serious damage to your bottom line.